praks7v/Intractive-Dashboard-for-Data-Analysis/README.md

 This project demonstrates my ability to handle data analysis and dashboard creation in Excel, making me proficient in end-to-end analytics workflows.

 ---

-By documenting your project this way, you'll effectively convey your skills and project workflow to recruiters, colleagues, or clients.
-You can also tailor this document for your resume or portfolio!